-An important aspect of occupational health is the development of local policies to safeguard the health, safety and welfare of staff.
+An important aspect of OH is the development of local policies to safeguard the health, safety and welfare of staff.
 These should be developed collaboratively by you, your employer, and OH staff.
-Your employer has a statutory duty to implement safe working policies and practices under many UK regulations including the Management of Health & Safety at Work Regulations (1999).
+Your employer has a statutory duty to implement safe working policies and practices under many UK regulations including the Management of Health and Safety at Work Regulations.